LaurentSmeets/Master-Thesis/research archive code/external_imput_data/user_info/README.md

-This file contains all the trips by respondents who participated in the most recent diary-based ODiN travel survey
+This *AVA-EVA Analysis data set - complete.sav* file contains the respondent level statistics of all the respondents.
+(Again, due to privacy restrictions, this file is empty